 Required: No

-Description: Used to list available Interconnect Models for the Component.
+Description: Used to list [Interconnect Model Set] keywords available for the [Component].

-Usage Rules: Interconnect Models are described by IBIS-ISS subcircuits or Touchstone files that connect the Pins, Die Pads, and Buffer Terminals (Supply and I/O) of a Component.
+Usage Rules: Interconnect Models are described by IBIS-ISS subcircuits or Touchstone files that connect the Pins, Die Pads, and Buffer Terminals (Supply and I/O) of a [Component].

-A Component may have none, one, or more than one Interconnect Model Sets associated with it.
-If any Interconnect Models exist for the Component, they shall be listed in this section.
+A [Component] may have none, one, or more than one [Interconnect Model Set] keywords (defined XXX) associated with it.
+If any interconnect Models exist for the Component, they shall be listed in this section.
 An Interconnect Model Set Selector is required even if only a single Interconnect Model is associated with the Component.
 [Interconnect Model Set Selector] is hierarchically within the scope of the [Component] keyword.

 The section under the [Interconnect Model Set Selector] keyword shall have two entries per line, with each line defining the list of Interconnect Model Sets associated with the Component.
 The entries shall be separated by at least one white space.
 The first entry lists the Interconnect Model Set name (up to 40 characters long).
 The second entry is the name of the file containing the Interconnect Model Set, with the extension “.ims”.
-If the Interconnect Model Set is in this IBIS file, then the second entry shall be “*.ibs”.
+If the Interconnect Model Set is in this IBIS file, then the second entry shall be “NA”.

 The files containing the Interconnect Model Sets shall be located in the same directory as the .ibs file.
 The file names shall follow the rules for .ibs file names given in Section 3, ’GENERAL SYNTAX RULES AND GUIDELINES’.
 The file names and extensions shall be lower case.
 An [Interconnect Model Set] with matching name shall be found in the stated location for each Interconnect Model Set named in the [Interconnect Model Set Selector].

-The first entry under the [Interconnect Model Set Selector] keyword shall be considered the default by the EDA tool.
 Each Interconnect Model Set name may only appear once under the [Interconnect Model Set Selector] keyword for a given Component.

 Example: